 Money in Politics

-- Support improvements in election laws regulating campaign finance.
+Support improvements in election laws regulating campaign practices:

-- Support reduction of the amount spent on campaigns.
+Reduction of the amount of money spent on campaigns.

 Transparency through Disclosures and Disclaimers

 LWV Minnesota supports the public's right to know who is using money to influence elections.
 Mandatory, timely, uniform, and complete reports of campaign contributions and expenditures should be made to a central authority responsible for disseminating such information to the public.
 Currently, that authority is the Campaign Finance and Public Disclosure Board.